dantleech/drupal_alice_fixtures/README.md

 [![Build Status](https://travis-ci.org/dantleech/drupal-alice-fixtures.svg?branch=master)](https://travis-ci.org/dantleech/drupal-alice-fixtures)

-This module will integrate the [Alice](https://github.com/nelmio/alice) fixtures generator with Drupal.

-This is just a thin integration of [Alice](https://github.com/nelmio/alice) with Drupal, check out that documentation to find out more.
+This is just a thin integration of [Alice](https://github.com/nelmio/alice) with Drupal (console), check out that documentation to find out more.

 Usage
 -----